typelevel/kittens/README.md

 It is available for Scala 2.12 and 2.13, Scala.js 1.5 and Scala Native 0.4.

-To get started with sbt, simply add the following to your `build.sbt` file:
+To get started with sbt, add the following to your `build.sbt` file:

 ```Scala
 libraryDependencies += "org.typelevel" %% "kittens" % "latestVersion" // indicated in the badge below